alvinj/CatoGui/resources/templates/_cheatSheet.md

 can use in a `Field` loop in your templates:

 ````
+fieldName              // String,   ex: first_name  (the field name in the db table)
+camelCaseFieldName     // String,   ex: firstName
-fieldName            // String
+javaFieldType          // String,   ex: String
+jsonFieldType          // String,   ex: JsString
-camelCaseFieldName   // String
+phpFieldType           // String,   ex: String
+playFieldType          // String,   ex: nonEmptyText
+playOptionalFieldType  // String,   ex: optional(nonEmptyText)
-fieldType            // String
+scalaFieldType         // String,   ex: String
-databaseFieldType    // String
+databaseFieldType      // String,   ex: varchar or text
-isRequired           // boolean
+isRequired             // Boolean,  ex: true
 ````

-The proper way to access the `isRequired` field was shown in the previous example, and is repeated here for your convenience:
+The proper way to access the `isRequired` field in a template was shown in the previous example, and is repeated here for your convenience:

 ````
 <#if field.isRequired() >